Paper money: History

 Code of Hammurabi Law 100 (c.
 1755–1750 BC) stipulated repayment of a loan by a debtor to a creditor on a schedule with a maturity date specified in written contractual terms.
 Law 122 stipulated that a depositor of gold, silver, or other chattel/movable property for safekeeping must present all articles and a signed contract of bailment to a notary before depositing the articles with a banker, and Law 123 stipulated that a banker was discharged of any liability from a contract of bailment if the notary denied the existence of the contract.
 Law 124 stipulated that a depositor with a notarized contract of bailment was entitled to redeem the entire value of their deposit, and Law 125 stipulated that a banker was liable for replacement of deposits stolen while in their possession.

 Carthage was purported to have issued government notes on parchment or leather before 146 BC.
 Hence Carthage may be the oldest user of lightweight promissory notes.
 In China during the Han dynasty, promissory notes appeared in 118 BC and were made of leather.
 Rome may have used a durable lightweight substance as promissory notes in 57 AD, which have been found in London.

 The first documented paper money was issued during the Tang dynasty and Song dynasty of China, starting in the 7th century, called "flying money".
 Its roots were in merchant receipts of deposit during the Tang dynasty (618–907), as merchants and wholesalers desired to avoid the heavy bulk of copper coinage in large commercial transactions.
-Although government issued centralized paper money did not appear until the 11th century, during the Song dynasty.
+However, government issued centralized paper money did not appear until the 11th century, during the Song dynasty.

-In Europe, cloth notes were in use in Prague in 960 and as part of the banking scheme of the Knights Templars around 1150.

 The first European attempt by a bank of issue at issuing banknotes was in 1661 by Stockholms Banco, whose legacy was soon taken over by Sweden's Sveriges Riksbank.
 The French Revolution resulted in the mass issuance of government notes known as assignats whose value soon collapsed, leading Napoleon to establish the Bank of France to issue paper banknotes in the early 1800s.

-Cash paper money originated as receipts for value held on account "value received", and should not be conflated with promissory "sight bills," which were issued with a promise to convert at a later date.

-The perception of paper money as currency has evolved over time.
-Originally, money was based on precious metals, or commodity money.
-Paper money was seen by some as an I.O.U. or promissory note: a promise to pay someone in precious metal on presentation (see representative money).
-But they were readily accepted—for convenience and security—in London, for example, from the late 1600s onwards.
-With the gradual removal of precious metals from the monetary system, paper money evolved into pure fiat money.